Women Travel Blogging: Beth Whitman of WanderlustAndLipstick.com

-MG: Social networking is a great tool for increasing blog traffic, but many people don’t know how to use it.
-Me, for example.
-I have 100 followers on Twitter.
-You have more than 5000.
-How on earth did you get so many?
-BW:
+MG: Social networking is a great tool for increasing blog traffic, but many people don’t know how to use it to gain a following.

 Others build their followers simply by tweeting a lot and retweeting other people’s tweets.
 Honestly, I don’t have as much time as I’d like to do either of those.